KilianKegel/Visual-ANSI-C-for-UEFI-Shell/README.md

 # Visual ANSI C for UEFI Shell
 Create and debug Standard C UEFI Shell EFI_APPLICATION using Visual Studio 2017.

-NOTE: Please adjust the "Windows SDK Version" according to your present installation in each project's properties (ALT-ENTER).
--> RETARGET solution

 # Revision history
 ### 20190621/R133
 * Update to torito - C 20190621 / R133 that adds VS2019 support, remove library dependancy from compiler version